jpeavler/file-manager-ui/README.md

 ## File Manager UI
 This app was created utilizing JavaScript and React.
-When completed, it will allow the client to upload photos and videos to the server (powered by PHP, MySQL, and Laravel).
-The server will then be able to store these files in an AWS S3 bucket.
-As the app currently stands, it can perform Full CRUD operations to add a representation of a filename and allow the user to add a description.
+As the app currently stands, the app will allow users to upload images and video (given the file size is small enough) to the Laravel server I made as well as an S3 bucket I also made.
+The Github page of the server can be found at https://github.com/jpeavler/file-manager-api and is integral to the usage of this UI.
+Once the user uploads a file to the server, these images and videos can be viewed in a modal.
+The viewing of videos are only compatible with MP4 files.
+The user may also update the file description and delete the file from the server's database.

+## Note

+If you are unable to upload a file due to the file size, you can adjust the file size max of the server by adjusting the "post_max_size" and "upload_max_filesize" within your php.ini file.

 ## ToDo

 - Complete Server's ToDo list
-- Adjust calls to the server once AWS S3 functionality is implemented
 - Add pagination to view of files
-- Add viewing of individual photos and videos
+- Add progress bar to axios post
-- Add preview of files in table view
+- Add testing suite of UI

 ## Instructions for Running this Project on your Localhost
 1. Ensure that you have first completed setting up the server.